tribixbite/awesome/README.md

 *   [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 *   [awekrx/ChatGPT-MidJourney-prompt](https://github.com/awekrx/ChatGPT-MidJourney-prompt) - This is a ChatGPT based prompt generation model for MidJorney.
 The purpose of this model is to simplify the creation of images and increase their creativity.
 By introducing a partial hint, ChatGPT creates a follow-up that can be used to stimulate creativity and provide new ideas.
 *   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
-*   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - ⚡ Building applications with LLMs through composability ⚡
+*   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 Build context-aware reasoning applications
 *   [FOLLGAD/Godmode-GPT](https://github.com/FOLLGAD/Godmode-GPT) - Godmode
 *   [FOLLGAD/sherlock](https://github.com/FOLLGAD/sherlock) - Personal assistant that can run commands at will
 *   [microsoft/JARVIS](https://github.com/microsoft/JARVIS) - JARVIS, a system to connect LLMs with ML community.
 Paper: https://arxiv.org/pdf/2303.17580.pdf